Exploring the Limitations of Mamba in COPY and CoT Reasoning: Introduction

-Despite Mamba demonstrating excellent performance, one can not help but ask, \textit{can Mamba always enjoy such ``free lunch", that is, can Mamba always save considerable overhead while maintaining performance of Transformers?} More recent results have revealed Mamba's shortcomings in certain tasks, especially those involving retrieval \citep{MQAR, MMLU, phonebook}.
+Despite Mamba demonstrating excellent performance, one can not help but ask: Can Mamba always enjoy such "free lunch", that is, can Mamba always bring overhead savings while solving tasks effectively?
+More recent results have revealed Mamba's shortcomings in certain tasks, especially those involving model's retrieval ability~\cite{MQAR,MMLU,phonebook}.
 Specifically, \citet{icl_different_models} study the in-context language learning capabilities of different models and find that Transformers outperformed other models, including Mamba, due to the specialized attention heads. \citet{phonebook} also discover that Transformers are superior to Mamba on tasks that require copying from the input context. \citet{mamba_icl} point out that Mamba struggles to retrieve vectors from the context of multi-query associative recall (MQAR) \citep{MQAR}, while Transformers can easily handle it well.
 Furthermore, \citet{Mamba_large_ex} conduct experiments on larger models (up to 8B parameters) with a broader range of tasks, discovering that when it comes to in-context learning and recalling information from text, although Mambas can contain the same knowledge as Transformers, it will be more difficult for them to directly copy useful information from history.